-Join in the conversation with nine national and regional experts to increase your knowledge of pollinators, native plants and planting designs that are robust and form ecologically valuable alliances.
+Join in the conversation with national and regional experts to increase your knowledge of pollinators, native plants and planting designs that are robust and form ecologically valuable alliances.
 Our focus is on shifting traditional horticultural practices to creating landscapes for beauty, biodiversity, and a sustainable ecosystem.
-The program encourages participants to connect, exchange ideas and share information with each other and the speakers.
+Programs encourage participants to connect, exchange ideas and share information with each other and the speakers.